What Is Textured Vegetable Protein (TVP)?

 TVP can be very useful for vegans and vegetarians.
 Vegans eat no food that comes from animals.
 Vegetarians eat dairy foods and eggs but no meat or fish.

-TVP is made from soy flour, which is produced from soybeans that have had their oil extracted.
+TVP is generally made from soy flour.
+This is produced from soybeans that have been dehulled, ground into a meal, and had their oil extracted.
 The steps vary slightly based on the manufacturer, but in general the process is as follows.
 The final product often has a porous or fibrous texture that is somewhat similar to the texture of meat.

 - Soy flour is prepared and then mixed with water.